Corn kernel

-Corn kernels are the fruits of corn (called maize in many countries).
+Corn kernels are the fruits of maize (also known as corn).
 Maize is a grain, and the kernels are used in cooking as a vegetable or a source of starch.
-The kernel comprise endosperm, germ, pericarp, and tip cap.
+A kernel comprises endosperm, germ, pericarp, and tip cap.

 One ear of corn contains roughly 800 kernels in 16 rows.
 Corn kernels are readily available in bulk throughout maize-producing areas.
 They have a number of uses, including food and biofuel.